An older talk from 2 years ago, which for some reason I was not able to find in the blog.

-If you phone up a Pizza, you are outsourcing.
-That is, you offer money for Pizza as a Service.
-On the other hand, the shop at the other hand is delivering Pizza as a Service.
+If you phone up a Pizza, you are outsourcing: You offer money for Pizza as a Service.
+On the other hand, the shop is delivering Pizza as a Service.
 How are they able to do that?

-They need a Pizza Delivery Process, in order to be able to pull that off repeatedly and reliably, at a projected cost and speed.
-So, we get process because we have “A regular demand on an organisation, and the organisation wants the capability to handle the repeated demand in a predictable fashion.”
+They need a Pizza Delivery Process to be able to pull that off repeatedly and reliably, at a projected cost and speed.
+We get processes because we have “A regular demand on an organization, and the organization wants the capability to handle the repeated demand in a predictable fashion.”

-So if something is a one-off, you will not get process and you should not.
-Instead it’s “individual heroics”.
+If something is a one-off, you will not get a process and you should not.
+Instead, it is “individual heroics.”
 If something is done a second or a third time, it’s probably time to make it official.
-You put it on the service catalog, you plan for it, and you create structure in your org around it.
+You put it on the service catalog, you plan for it, and you create a structure in your org around it.

 In the end, it can look like this: